 Glaurung tilted his head a bit, rubbing his fin-like ear as he watched Aleph walking away.
 “Daren.
 Does he mean A-Fox or A-Ninetales?”

-A week passed by since Aleph started on his journey.
+Three days passed by since Aleph started on his journey.
 Though he has yet to meet Daren, his hope hadn’t worn out yet.
 In fact, he was expecting that it would take even longer, like 28 days.
 Still, he had traveled a fourth of the world, meet many people along the way such as a scaly dragon and a tiny Buizel with brown hair that acted so edgy and dominant until someone much larger sat on him.

 Aleph relaxed within his camp, sitting within a brown tent with his legs crossed.
 The birds’ chirping and a bear’s roar came from a distance.
 Despite that, his focus was more towards his chest, trying to reach for that power he sensed several times within this journey.
 It was as though he was looking forward in a single path, where he saw a shadowy figure ahead of him.
 Yet this figure was wrapped in chains that could not break despite its immense size and bulk.